 In mode SPI{TRI} MISO (Pin PA3) is set to tristate if the slave is not selected by the master, i.e. NCS=1.
 This function is used for a parallel SPI bus configuration (Figure 20).
-In mode SPI the idle state of MISO (Pin PA3) is high if the slave is not selected by the master.

 Figure 20: Example configuration SPI bus with 2 parallel Slaves